salecto2/magento2-mediastoragesync/README.md

 # Media Storage Sync
 *This project is a fork of [this repo](https://github.com/PHOENIX-MEDIA/magento2-mediastoragesync).
-Since it was no longer maintained, and contained critical bugs, we continue maintaining it here in this fork, under a new name.
+Since it was no longer maintained, and contained critical bugs, we haved decided to continue maintaining it, under a new name.
 Kudos to [Phoenix Media](https://www.phoenix-media.eu/de/) for their work.*
 ---
 The module retrieves files in /media from an origin server/url.
 Useful if you have a local development environment for your shop, and don't want to download the whole media folder along with the shop.